grmarxer/Openstack/Openstack_2.x_Build_Instructions/Openstack_2.x_Configuration_and_Deployment_Guide_for_RHOSP_16.md

 | compute3-mellanox | L25-A15-U24  | CORE3/5/22/1  | CORE3/5/22/2  | CORE3/5/22/3  | CORE3/6/2/2   |
 | compute4-mellanox | L25-A15-U26  | CORE3/6/1/1   | CORE3/6/1/2   | CORE3/6/1/3   | CORE3/6/1/4   |

-__NOTE:__  ens1f0 and ens1f1 are in a bond -- LACP trunk with miimon=100  (But you do not include miimon setting in tripleo)  --  also only trunk vlan 1152 on the bonded interface
+__NOTE:__  ens1f0 and ens1f1 are in a bond -- LACP trunk with miimon=100  (But you do not include miimon setting in tripleo)  --  also only trunk vlan 1152 (TENANT VLAN) on the bonded interface

 <br/>